yamt/dumb_mqtt_test/README.md

-what this does
+What this does
 --------------

-* Connect to Azure via MQTT and watch device twins
+Connect to Azure via MQTT and watch the device twins.
-* If someone put a "test" object like the following in the device twins,
+If someone put a "test" object like the following in the device twins,

 	"desired": {
 		"test": {